Tim Key: Television

 In 2022, Key starred in the BBC Two comedy series The Witchfinder.
 That year he also appeared as Ray, nemesis and old archery teammate of Paul (Jim Howick) in an episode of friend Tom Basden's BBC1 sitcom, Here We Go.

+In 2023, he appeared on the Great Celebrity Bake Off for Stand Up to Cancer, opening up about his experience of being diagnosed with a melanoma.

+In 2024, he appeared in the last episode of Inside No. 9 as himself.

+In 2025, Key starred as "Ken" in Peacock's The Paper, a follow up and spinoff to The Office.